ivpn/ivpn.net/src/content/pages/privacy-guides/18-questions-to-ask-your-vpn-service-provider.md

 This is arguably a fairly comprehensive starting list.
 TorrentFreak staff seem dedicated and knowledgeable, and their earlier surveys attracted the attention of many providers that had been omitted.
 But there are two key limitations.
 First, more obscure and low-key privacy-friendly VPN services don't appear on the TorrentFreak lists (e.g. cryptostorm).
 Some providers don't cater to BitTorrent users and have no motivation to appear on this list.
 Second, TorrentFreak is, for the most part, merely summarizing VPN providers' responses, and has not verified any of their claims.
 Comments in both reviews are also worth reading, by the way, but can't always be taken seriously.

 Even so, revelations about three providers – EarthVPN.com, Proxy.sh and PureVPN – demonstrate the risk of relying on providers' privacy claims.
 In early 2013, an EarthVPN customer was reportedly arrested based on logs kept by its hosting provider in the Netherlands.
 EarthVPN denied responsibility, maintaining that they 'do not keep logs', and said that they no longer use that provider.
-Although the actual dialog between EarthVPN and its customer ([here](http://lowendtalk.com/discussion/11348/problems-with-my-life-situation/) and [here](http://lowendtalk.com/discussion/11348/problems-with-my-life-situation/p2)) is no longer openly accessible, there are quotes and discussion in the [AirVPN](https://airvpn.org/topic/9958-importance-of-partition-of-trust-for-critical-data-exchanges/)  forums.
+Although the actual dialog between EarthVPN and its customer ([here](https://web.archive.org/web/20130626030500/http://lowendtalk.com/discussion/11348/problems-with-my-life-situation/) (in comments) and [here](https://web.archive.org/web/20130731123057/http://lowendtalk.com/discussion/11348/problems-with-my-life-situation/p2)), the pages aren't accessible anymore but they were archived by the [Wayback Machine](https://wayback.archive.org), there are quotes and discussion in the [AirVPN](https://airvpn.org/topic/9958-importance-of-partition-of-trust-for-critical-data-exchanges/) forums.
 Also, keep in mind that ISPs can log as easily as hosting providers can.

 In TorrentFreak's 2011 and 2013 surveys, Proxy.sh responded: 'No information whatsoever is being recorded or held in our facilities.
 Our services are run from RAM and all our system services come with state-of-the-art configuration that ensures nothing is left after usage.'
-However, in late September 2013, they installed Wireshark on one of their US servers, and retained packet captures for several hours.
+However, in late September 2013, they installed [Wireshark](https://www.wireshark.org) on one of their US servers, and retained packet captures for several hours.
 This was reportedly a voluntary response to complaints about hacking and harassment by one of their customers.
 For more specifics, see these TorrentFreak articles ([here](https://torrentfreak.com/proxy-sh-vpn-provider-monitored-traffic-to-catch-hacker-130930/) and [here](https://torrentfreak.com/vpns-is-it-ok-to-monitor-bad-users-on-ethical-grounds-131006/)).
 In TorrentFreak's 2014 survey, Proxy.sh answered as follows to the first question:

 > We do not keep any logs and we do not record any IP-address, headers or anything.
 In terms of time stamp, we only record those associated with support tickets creation and update (invoices and renewals are only recorded by date) for management purposes.
 The only personal information we do record is an email address and a payment type, that corresponds to either the word “Money” or “Bitcoin”.
 This is made clear in our privacy policy.
 Our system will also hold services credentials, namely the account password and network login/password pair.
 All this data can be permanently removed at any time on customer’s request.
 All other data and information involved in our operations (connections, traffic, etc.) is neither monitored nor recorded.